 Current Borrowers of the William D. Ford Direct Student Loan Program (Stafford/Grad PLUS) at Carson-Newman will need to make sure that they continue to accept loans through C-N Connect for the current award year.
 Should you wish to request a lower amount of Direct Stafford Loan, please go to the "MyCN Financial Aid Access" link from your CN Connect and type in your desired amount under the "accept or decline" tab.

 Graduate Borrowers: Graduate students are only eligible for unsubsidized loans in the William D. Ford Direct Loan Program due to federal regulatory changes removing subsidies for graduate students.

 - Complete an Entrance Counseling Session to review your rights and responsibilities under the federal loan programs.
 If you completed this for another college, add CN to your counseling session.
-You will need your FAFSA User ID and password, and your Driver's License.
+You will need your FSA User ID and password to log in to the website.
 Plan at least 30 minutes for completion of the process.

 - You will then have to complete a Master Promissory Note for the Direct Loan program before the Department of Education will electronically disburse your funds to Carson-Newman.
 You will need your Driver's License to complete this document.

 Note: Once a student completes these documents, they remain valid for ten years and do not need to be completed again within that time.
 However, if you will borrow from BOTH the Stafford and Grad PLUS programs, you will need to complete a separate MPN for each loan program.

 William D. Ford Direct Parent Loan for Undergraduate Students (PLUS)

-As always, if you need assistance, or have additional questions, please contact the Office of Financial Aid.
+As always, if you need assistance or have additional questions, please contact the Financial Aid Office.